-It is located just out of the center of Cancun which makes it easy to visit even though many people skip it for seeing other places.
+EL Meco Mayan ruins is a site that stands on its own even though it is not the largest of sites.
+It is located just out of the center of Cancun which makes it easy to visit even though many people skip it to see other places.

 El Meco, a small but influential Mayan Archaeological site located in Cancun, was just recently opened to the public.
-The site is well preserved and worth a visit.
+The site is well-preserved and worth a visit.
 The Itzamna influence is evident in this location.

 El Meco is famed for its mystical atmosphere and for being a potent energy center.
 As far back as the third century, the site of El Meco was populated by a fishing community and later became an important Mayan trading post for access to Isla Mujeres in the eleventh century.

 Visitors to El Meco, Cancun will be impressed by the architectural arrangement of the site as well as its lush surroundings.
 You will find a ceremonial plaza and town center dominated by “El Castillo,” El Meco’s main building where there is also a small shrine for offerings.

-El Meco was perhaps first inhabited in the 3rd. century and then abandoned for before being repopulated around the 11th Century.
+El Meco was perhaps first inhabited in the 3rd. a century and then abandoned before being repopulated around the 11th Century.
 This site no doubt had a deep connection to Isla Mujeres and was an important port.
-From the top of the Castillo structure you can get an impressive view of the surrounding area.
-This was the tallest structure in the area and could of been an t important vantage point to survey incoming ships.
-The principal structure is 12.5 meters high (41 ft.).
-That is not too tall, but you try carving out stones and building in the heat and see how far you get.

-El Meco has the highest archaeological structure in the northern peninsula (12m/40ft) which supports archaeological findings that this location was used for maritime navigation.
-From the top of the Castillo one can see the Caribbean Sea, all of Cancun’s lagoons, and Isla Mujeres.
+El Meco has the highest archaeological structure in the northern peninsula (12m) which supports archaeological findings that this location was used for maritime navigation.
+From the top of the Castillo, one can see the Caribbean Sea, all of Cancun’s lagoons, and Isla Mujeres.

 El Meco had two community risings.
 Archaeologists believe that this small city was first inhabited in 200 AD and subsequently abandoned around 600 AD.
 It was during this time the community served as an important civil and ceremonial center.

 It was also during this time that nearby settlements, San Miguelito and El Rey worked with El Meco to further develop the Maya inland and sea trade networks.
 It is assumed the settlement was abandoned upon the arrival of the Spanish but the actual history is unknown.

 Drive to El Meco taking Av.
 Bonampak to Av.
 Portillo Lopez.
 Turn right into Puerto Juarez, and then turn right when you reach the Port entrance.
-On your right hand side is a large sign, albeit covered in vegetation, for El Meco.
+On your right-hand side is a large sign, albeit covered in vegetation, for El Meco.